netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 probably the most obvious one.
 Availability, longevity and cost of mining equipment have to be taken into account as well, and they are also changing in interesting ways.
 However, the most interesting aspect in this is probably the price of the electricity used.
-As Bitcoin mining has become a more mature, miners have become both industrial size energy users and mobile enough to seek out the cheapest energy on earth.
+As Bitcoin mining has become more mature, miners have become both industrial size energy users and mobile enough to seek out the cheapest energy on earth.
 This has fascinating consequences: